Kayden McDonald

-Kayden McDonald (born March 13, 2004) is an American college football defensive tackle for the Ohio State Buckeyes.
+Kayden McDonald (born March 12, 2005) is an American professional football defensive tackle for the Houston Texans of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Houston Texans in the second round of the 2026 NFL draft.

 Early life

-McDonald attended North Gwinnett High School located in Suwanee, Georgia.
-Coming out of high school, he was rated as a four star recruit, and the 290th overall player in the class of 2023, where he committed to play college football for the Ohio State Buckeyes over offers from other schools such as Arkansas, Auburn, Boston College, Clemson, Connecticut, Duke, Florida, Florida State, Georgia, Georgia State, Georgia Tech, Jackson State, Kansas, Louisville, LSU, Maryland, Miami, Michigan, Michigan State, Mississippi State, NC State, Nebraska, Oklahoma, Ole Miss, Pittsburgh, Purdue, TCU, Tennessee, Texas, Texas A&M, Troy, UCF, USC, Vanderbilt, and Wisconsin.
+McDonald was born in Texarkana, Arkansas and grew up in the Atlanta area.
+He attended North Gwinnett High School in Suwanee, Georgia.
+McDonald was rated as a four star recruit, and the 290th overall player in the class of 2023, where he committed to play college football for the Ohio State Buckeyes over offers from 35 other schools.

 College career

-During his first collegiate season in 2023, McDonald appeared in just four games making just one tackle.
-In week two of the 2024 season, McDonald tallied three tackles in a victory versus Western Michigan.
-In week ten, he notched one tackle, helping the Buckeyes stop the Nittany Lions from scoring on third goal late in the fourth quarter, to helped the Buckeyes survive beating Penn State 20-13.
+As a freshman in 2023, McDonald appeared in four games, making one tackle.
+In week 2 of the 2024 season, McDonald tallied three tackles in a win over Western Michigan.
+In week 10, he notched one tackle, helping the Buckeyes stop the Nittany Lions from scoring on third down late in the fourth quarter, to help the Buckeyes survive beating Penn State 20–13.
 During the 2024 season, McDonald played in all 16 games, recording 19 tackles with two being for a loss, and a pass deflection.

-Heading into the 2025 season, he will compete for a starting spot along the Buckeyes defensive line.
+Professional career

+McDonald was selected by the Houston Texans with the 36th overall pick in the second round of the 2026 NFL draft.
+On May 9, 2026, he signed a four-year, $12.9 million contract with the Texans.